SEC logo

 Activity

-• Working in pairs, students will complete hands-on activities and small group discussion to identify their skills and interests.
+• Working in small groups, students will complete hands-on activities and small group discussions to identify their skills and interests.

-• Based on their skills and interests, students will see which renewable energy jobs they are aligned with
+• Based on these outcomes, students will see which renewable energy jobs they are aligned with.

 Options for extension activities